hashlike-official/extend-web3-react/packages/wrapper/README.md

   // ...
   ```

-- useTransfer : it return function which can submits transaction to the network to be mined.
+- useTransfer : it returns function which can submits transaction to the network.

   ```typescript
   const transfer = useTransfer();